LeiWangR/HDG/README.md

 **Codes for parameters evaluation, running over all possible 252 combinations of selecting half subjects for training are not provided.**

-For more information, please refer to my research report and our journal paper, or contact us.
+For more information, please refer to my research report and journal paper, or contact us.

 ## 5 Citations

-You can cite the following papers for this work:
+You can cite the following papers for the use of this work:

 ```
 @mastersthesis{lei_thesis_2017,